Information for asylum seekers and access to NGOs and UNHCR

 The UNHCR Representation in Cyprus also has an online information platform for asylum seekers and refugees since 2017, covering asylum procedures; the rights and duties of asylum seekers and refugees; and information about government programmes and NGOs that offer various types of assistance and integration support.[6]
 The platform is available in English, French and Arabic.
 The UNHCR online information platform includes specific information for unaccompanied children.[7]

-As regards decisions, according to the Law the Head of the Asylum Service must inform the applicant about the decision on their application and the timeframe to exercise their right to appeal in a language that they understand or may reasonably be considered to understand.[9]
+As regards decisions, according to the Refugee Law, the Head of the Asylum Service must inform the applicant about the decision on their application and the timeframe to exercise their right to appeal in a language that they understand or may reasonably be considered to understand.[8]
 In practice, the decision of the Asylum Service is provided in written form, the first page is provided in Greek or English and in a language understood by the asylum seeker, and includes whether a status has been granted or not, as well as the relevant legal provisions.
-Until late 2022 only a half-page summary of the reasoning of the decision was provided and this is only in Greek or rarely in English, whereas a detailed reasoning of the decision exists in the file at the Asylum Service, as well as the interview transcript.
-Both can be accessed by the asylum seeker (see Regular Procedure: Appeal) and reviewed in order to prepare an appeal, however these are also available only in Greek or English and there is no available free translation / interpretation.
-Furthermore, access to these documents consists of reviewing them without the possibility of taking a copy (see Regular Procedure: Personal Interview).
-From late 2022 onwards, a detailed reasoning of the decision is provided in cases of negative decisions, which is a positive development as it provides the applicant and legal advisors/lawyers with immediate access to the reasons the asylum application has been rejected.
-However, the reasoning is only provided in Greek or English.
+Until late 2022, only a half-page summary of the reasoning of the decision was provided and this is only in Greek or rarely in English, whereas a detailed reasoning of the decision exists in the file at the Asylum Service, as well as the interview transcript.
+From late 2022 onwards, a detailed reasoning of the decision is provided in cases of negative decisions, only in English, which is a positive development as it provides the applicant and legal advisors/lawyers with immediate access to the reasons the asylum application has been rejected.

-UNHCR has provided information in English, Arabic and French regarding judicial appeal before the IPAC and how to apply for legal aid.[10]
+The UNHCR online platform also provides information in English, Arabic and French regarding judicial appeal before the IPAC and how to apply for legal aid.[9]

-Currently, there is no information provided by the state on the subsequent applications procedure.
-Regarding information in detention, in the main detention centre and in prisons, there are leaflets available on the general rights and obligations of detainees, but no information available on the asylum procedure.
-This often leads to persons not understanding that they may have an asylum claim or the asylum procedures, right to apply for legal aid and/or access to remedies.
-According to the Refugee Law, each detained applicant should be informed immediately in writing, in a language which they either understands or reasonably are supposed to understand, the reasons for detention, judicial remedies, and the possibility of applying for free legal assistance and representation in such proceedings in accordance with the Legal Aid Law.[11]
+As for information in detention, in the main detention centre and in prisons, there are leaflets available on the general rights and obligations of detainees, but no information available on the asylum procedure.
+This often leads to persons not understanding that they may have an asylum claim or how to access the asylum procedures, th ye right to apply for legal aid and/or access to remedies.
+According to the Refugee Law, each detained applicant should be informed immediately in writing, in a language which they either understands or reasonably are supposed to understand, the reasons for detention, judicial remedies, and the possibility of applying for free legal assistance and representation in such proceedings in accordance with the Legal Aid Law.[10]
 In practice, detainees are provided with a detention order that includes the articles of the law based on which they are detained and, in brief, the remedies available (see Detention).
-There is no justification as to the individual reasons or facts or on procedures to access the available remedies.
+There is no justification as to the individual reasons or facts or on procedures to access the available remedies.[11]

-In late 2019, the Cyprus Refugee Council published a leaflet made available in the main detention centre that included information on the basis of detention, available remedies, legal aid, and how these can be accessed.[12]
-It was also disseminated in 2020 but has since has not been updated or disseminated due to unavailable resources to publish.
+In late 2019, the Cyprus Refugee Council published a leaflet made available in the main detention centre that included information on detention, available remedies, legal aid, and how these can be accessed.[12]
+It was also disseminated in 2020 and again in 2023.

 According to the Rights of Persons who are Arrested and Detained Law,[13] every detainee has the right to have meetings with their lawyer.
 Lawyers appointed by detainees, legal representatives of NGOs working on asylum issues or UNHCR representatives, can visit asylum seekers in the detention centre and hold meetings with detainees confidentially.
 No major obstacle has been identified in visitation of lawyers, however representatives of NGOs or UNHCR are obliged to inform of their intention to visit the detention centre or a detainee, whereas lawyers are not.
-In 2020, due to COVID-19 measures, access to detention centres was at times not possible.
-In 2021 or 2022, no issues were registered.
+In 2022 and 2023, no issues were registered.

-Regarding access of asylum seekers to NGOs and UNHCR, for those residing in the community there are no issues regarding access other than the limited capacity of NGOs to address the needs and requests of asylum seekers in the country.
+Regarding access of asylum seekers to NGOs and UNHCR, for those residing in the community, there are no issues regarding access other than the limited capacity of NGOs to address the needs and requests of asylum seekers in the country.
 Regarding access to Reception Centres, NGOs access to Kofinou Reception Centre upon request and such request are in most cases granted.
-Access to NGOs from asylum seekers in Pournara is limited mostly to NGOs providing services in the Centre, whereas there is no access to NGOs for asylum seekers in Limes.
+Asylum seekers in Pournara only have access to NGOs providing services in the Centre, but they do not have access to lawyers or to legal advisors of NGOs.
+Asylum seekers in Limnes do not have access to lawyers or NGOs.

 [1] Article 9A Refugee Law.